cfpb/consumerfinance.gov/docs/migrations.md

 ## Schema migrations

-Any time you add or change a field on a Django model, Wagtail page model (which are a particular kind of Django model), or StreamField block classes, a [Django schema migration](https://docs.djangoproject.com/en/1.11/topics/migrations) will be required.
+Any time you add or change a field on a Django model, Wagtail page model (which are a particular kind of Django model), or StreamField block class, a [Django schema migration](https://docs.djangoproject.com/en/1.11/topics/migrations) will be required.
+This includes changes as small as modifying the `help_text` string.
-When that field is a StreamField, this includes changes to the properties of a child block, or even something minor like a help text string.

 To automatically generate a schema migration, run the following, editing it to give your migration a name